-Annie Mueller has been a nurse at Hackensack Meridian Health Mountainside Medical Center since 1992.
+Annie Mueller has been a nurse at Hackensack Meridian Mountainside Medical Center since 1992.
 In recent years, she started experiencing intense hip pain.

 “Being a nurse, I was afraid to have the issue addressed because I knew what I was likely going to have to undergo a hip replacement,” said Mueller.